matthewdau85/APGMS-Final/docs/setup/prototype.md

 ## 2. Start local infrastructure

 1. Launch the default services with `docker compose up -d`.
 This starts Postgres, Redis, the tax-engine stub, the API gateway, worker, and the Vite webapp exactly as defined in `docker-compose.yml`.
-2. Apply database migrations: `pnpm -w exec prisma migrate deploy`.
+2. Apply database migrations: `pnpm db:deploy`.
+This workspace-level helper proxies to `@apgms/shared`, which bundles Prisma and owns the schema file.
 3. (Optional) Reset the database by removing the `apgms-final_pgdata` Docker volume when you need a clean slate.

 ## 3. Seed demo data